johnhalz/pose3d_python/docs/API/er.md

-# RE Class
+# ER Class

 ## Description

-This page covers the Euclidean Rotation (`RE`) class.
+This page covers the Euclidean Rotation (`ER`) class.
 This class is meant to represent rotations in the 2D and 3D euclidean space.
 One can use this class to apply a rotation to a 3D or 2D vector.
 This class is also capable of handling a rotation in its different forms (quaternion, matrix, euler angles, etc.).

 -------------------------